Women in Tech: How to Attract and Retain Top Talent | Human Resources

 Of course, attaining diversity is not only the right thing to do — there is an increasing awareness that it’s also crucial to business success.
 According to one study, returns on investment are 53% higher for companies with diverse executive boards.

-To learn more, we reached out to 1,000 women in the field of tech to learn about their experiences and how tech companies might them.
+To learn more, we reached out to 1,000 women in the field of tech to learn about their experiences and how tech companies might retain them.
 Here’s what we found.

 Lack of career growth is the most common reason women leave tech jobs